Root-knot nematode

 Distribution

-Although root-knot nematodes are difficult to identify, it is not important, for most practical purposes, to know which of the species is present.
-Species identification becomes particularly important when resistant varieties and crop rotation are being used as control practices because most plants are resistant to a limited range of species.
-Therefore, the crops chosen must be resistant to the species (or populations) present in a particular field.
+Root-knot nematodes are difficult to identify to species-level, but accurate species identification is particularly important when resistant varieties and crop rotation are being used as control practices.
+Most plants are resistant to a limited range of species, meaning that the crops chosen must be resistant to the species (or populations) present in a particular field.

 Host range